 The Polish archbishop took some political risk in agreeing to talk to the Voice of America during his 1976 U.S. visit.
 The communist regime in Poland objected to VOA Polish broadcasts, but not as much as it objected to Polish broadcasts by Munich-based, U.S.-funded Radio Free Europe – RFE (Radio Wolna Europa – RWE).

 The VOA interview was not overly political, but Cardinal Wojtyła spoke about the universal human need for liberty and truth.
 While it was a powerful statement for anyone listening in Poland, that was as much as Cardinal Wojtyła could say publicly to VOA without getting in trouble with the communist authorities after his return to his native country.
 For the same reason, there was no meeting during his visit to Washington with U.S. President Gerald Ford.

 John Paul II made his first visit to Poland as pope in 1979.
 It was covered extensively but remotely by RFE and VOA thanks to radio feeds provided by Vatican Radio.
 Neither VOA nor RFE was allowed by the Polish communist regime to send a correspondent to Poland.
-Both stations, however, had live coverage from some of the major events of the pope’s 1979 visit to the United States.
+Both stations, however, covered live some of the major events of the pope’s 1979 visit to the United States.
+Ted Lipien did the live coverage of the Pope’s mass on the Mall in Washington, D.C. during his October 1979 visit to the United States.